 In this phase, we will build your software with components of your active data.
 This will help jumpstart your transition with a customized database.

 In the third phase of your EHR implementation, we start getting you familiar with how to use your software.
 We provide a dynamic learning experience with guided training resources.
 In this phase, we also ensure your database is ready and users are setup properly.

 This phase is done at your agency, led by your assigned HEALTHCAREfirst trainer.
 Using what we learn about your agency in the discovery phase, we develop a custom agenda, giving your staff hands-on experience with the software.
 We discuss processes and workflow, provide clinical training, and work hand in hand with your agency to ensure your team has the knowledge they need for successful adoption.

-Once all phases of implementation are complete, your client success manager and support team continue to engage your agency with proactive outreach.
+Once all phases of your EHR implementation are complete, your client success manager and support team continue to engage your agency with proactive outreach.

 HEALTHCAREfirst is committed to your success.
 We monitor the performance of our success services team on a daily basis, tracking things like first call resolution, resolution time, and customer satisfaction.
 HEALTHCAREfirst’s customer support is consistently rated as ‘excellent.’
 We’re proud of that!